 ANA2020’s virtual event brings education to you, when and where works best for you and physicians can claim a maximum of 29.5 AMA PRA Category 1 Credits™ for their participation.
 Attendees will be able to experience sessions in real time as they will be live streamed along with live Q&A. Additionally, registration includes the ANA2020 Meetings Recording package, so you can watch and re-watch sessions at your convenience and claim CME credits for programs you may have been unable to attend live.

 ANA2020 provides a unique opportunity to engage with colleagues and make new connections from around the world.
-More details will be provided over the coming months and registration for this virtual event will open on June 15.
+More details will be provided over the coming months and registration is now open.
 Early bird registration will be available until September 8.